 Although companies are free to adjust the 13 CFR 125.6 Understanding Rules of Prime Contractor’s Limitations on Subcontracting FAR 52.219 14 disastrous problems can occur either when contractors believe that the contracting officer has chosen the wrong designation or the company is challenged on its ability to perform as a small business under the chosen small business NAICS Code.
 See

 - The wrong NAICS size standards listing can impact your associated small size business standard and your ability to bid on the project

 - Beware that your competition can file a size protest if you let an incorrect designation be applied to the procurement

-The SBA’s regulations instruct that, in making a size standard determination, the contracting officer must select “the single NAICS size standard code which best describes the principal purpose of the product or service being acquired.”
+The SBA’s regulations instruct that, in making a size standard determination, the contracting officer must select “the single NAICS size standard which best describes the principal purpose of the product or service being acquired.”
 See 13 CFR 121.402(b) (2014).
-If you choose to protest the NAICs code, courts will give primary consideration to:
+If you choose to protest the NAICs codes, courts will give primary consideration to:

 - The relative value and importance of the components of the procurement making up the end item procured, and

 - The function of the goods or services being purchased.”
 Id. (b)(1).

 Standard of Review for Small Business Appeal to SBA OHA

 Under applicable regulations, an Agency NAICS codes appeal must be filed within 10 calendar days after issuance of the solicitation, or